 - The Animal Feeds Manufacturing Association (AFMA) has embarked on a process to establish a training feed mill at the University of Pretoria (UP) at Onderstepoort.

 - SA Grain Milling Academy (SAGMA) Tel: 012 663 1660 www.sagma.co.za The Grain Milling Federation offers theoretical training through correspondence courses for wheat and maize milling technology.
 It administers the practical trade test for would-be millers, and is also responsible for the advanced course.
 Tutorial assistance and technical consulting services are part of the Grain Milling Federation’s functions.
 All course information can be found at www.sagma.co.za.

 - Southern African Grain Laboratory (SAGL) Tel: 012 807 4019 www.sagl.co.za The SAGL is a quality analyses laboratory and has ISO/IEC 17025 accreditation.
 They offer a variety of quality analyses on grains and oilseeds.
 National information is published on the website.
 They provide ring tests and give laboratory training and are being recognised as the grain analyses reference laboratory in Southern Africa.
 They are also responsible for a national crop quality survey for wheat and maize.
 The SAGL provide courses in laboratory training for both wheat (flour) and maize (meal) analyses.
 They offer a one-day hands-on course for the most imported analyses and a four-day practical course for all the different analyses done for quality control including a lecture on Good Laboratory Practices and Accreditation.
 Special course requests will be gladly accommodated.

-- FoodBev Tel: 011 253 7300 www.foodbev.co.za FoodBev is the Sector Education and Training Authority (SETA) responsible for facilitating education and training in the food and beverages manufacturing sector.
+- View the AgriSETA-accredited National Certificate: Grain Milling at www.agriseta.co.za.
+Another Sector Education and Training Authority (SETA) relevant to this chapter is FoodBev.
 Their chamber relevant to this chapter is the Baking, Cereals, Confectionary and Snacks Chamber one.
 Visit www.foodbev.co.za.

 - The National Chamber of Milling is responsible for identifying and ensuring that research projects relevant to the industry are carried out.